The case of Scotland’s ‘low carbon farming’ policies

 Land tenure, or the legal, cultural and informal rules that distribute access to land’s assets, has a powerful effect in shaping what proposed decisions appear wise, possible or futile.
 While it may be possible to understand and predict the impact of landscape level changes, a landscape is fragmented by many properties, land owning entities and land tenure systems.
 Negotiating this fragmentation of tenure complicates and deepens landscape science.

-As a Landscape Decisions Fellow, I hope to achieve two goals.
-First, my work aims to stimulate thinking on the role of land tenure relations across the variety of the programme’s projects, supporting the goal of a holistic approach to landscape decision making.
+As a Landscape Decisions Fellow, Adam Calo hopes to achieve two goals.
+First, his work aims to stimulate thinking on the role of land tenure relations across the variety of the programme’s projects, supporting the goal of a holistic approach to landscape decision making.
 This has important implications for what land use decisions are likely to be carried out, who is likely to be targeted for land use policy interventions, and who might be left out of such efforts.

 The second goal is to understand how distinct tenure regimes in Scotland interact with the forthcoming low carbon farming initiatives as part of the net zero 2045 target.
 Recently, the Scottish government announced a £40 million Agricultural Transformation Programme, an effort to ramp up climate change mitigation in the agricultural sector.
 Given this policy objective, my work will explore how land tenure influences the adoption, rejection, or contestation of the low-carbon farming framework.
 I plan to conduct research across a variety of agricultural land tenure regimes, each considering how they might meet this mandate of mitigating emissions through agricultural practices.